garynaz/Effortflex/README.md

 ## Cocoapods
 The app uses some cocoapods.
 These should not need touching in general as a copy of the code and project files is included in the repo.
-Just remember to open the Gitter.xcworkspace, not the Gitter.xcproject.
+Just remember to open the Effortflex.xcworkspace, not the Effortflex.xcproject.
 To update the pods to latest versions matching our version constraints, install cocoapods (sudo gem install cocoapods) and run pod update.
-If you're having build issues due to missing dependencies, you migth want to run pod install and commit the changes to Podfile, Podfile.lock and Pods/
+If you're having build issues due to missing dependencies, you might want to run pod install and commit the changes to Podfile, Podfile.lock and Pods.

 ## Code Examples
 Show examples of usage: